Frequently Asked Questions

 First year applicants apply through the UIC Office of Admissions.

 UIC makes every effort to help students pay for the cost of going to college.
 Our Financial Aid page can help answer your questions.

 Yes, and it is best to apply as soon as you know you want to live on campus, because applications are prioritized by date of application.
 Visit campus housing to find out more and submit your application.

 What support does the College of Education provide?

 The College of Education is a close knit community and committed to the success of its students.
 If you have concerns or questions you can stop by the Office of Student Services, or make an appointment to see an advisor.
 The College encourages a strong bond between students and their advisors.
 You can also find support from your professors and fellow students.
 UIC offers many support programs and opportunities that encourage academic success.
 Your advisor can help you connect to UIC resources.

 Summer College at UIC is a free, five-week summer program for newly admitted first year students that provide you with many paths to jump-start your academic success at UIC.
 You can improve your skills in math, computers, writing, note-taking, and studying.
 It's a great opportunity to make friends with other new students, make connections with faculty and advisors, and get to know the campus.
 The College of Education encourages first year students to participate in Summer College.
 Programs begin in June shortly after the high school year ends.

 Will my credits from another college or university transfer to the College of Education?

 Yes, if the credits earned are from an accredited institution.
 UIC participates in the Illinois Articulation Initiative (IAI).
 To find out which courses will transfer to UIC, visit the transferology site.
-You are welcome to make an appointment with a College of Education advisor who will go over your academic records with you.
+Questions about course transfers can be directed to UIC's Transfer Assistance Center.
+Once you are admitted, you will meet with your College of Education advisor who can go over your academic records with you.